jVMC: Versatile and performant variational Monte Carlo leveraging automated differentiation and GPU acceleration: Performance

 Additionally, we benchmark the performance gain obtained when increasing the batch size and, thereby, the arithmetic intensity of the network evaluation tasks.
 As discussed in Section~\ref{subsubsec:batching}, the batch size should ideally be chosen to saturate the GPU's memory capacity.
 To illustrate the significance of suited batching, we again time one SR update step, for this purpose considering a 30-site spin chain and an RNN without symmetries.
 For $N_{\text{MC}}=10^4$, the speedup gained by increasing the batch size is shown in Fig.~\ref{fig:benchmark}(c).
 The acceleration of the forward pass by more than a factor of 100 compared to the baseline with batch size 16 underlines the importance of batching for optimal performance.

 The performance gain by batching is also the reason why running multiple parallel Monte Carlo chains can enhance the performance.
 However, there exists a sweet spot in the number of chains as shown in Fig.~\ref{fig:benchmark}(d).
 For very few MC-chains the GPU is not used to its full capacity as the network is evaluated on too small batches.
-In the opposite limit of many chains the 'burn-in' process amounts to computational overhead, which eventually outweighs the enhanced arithmetic intensity, as it has to be carried out for each process separately.
-Fig.~\ref{fig:benchmark}(d) shows optimum performance with of the order of 100 parallel Monte Carlo chains, which we found to be a good number in various simulations.
+In the opposite limit, we attribute the deteriorating performance to a saturation of the occupation of the Streaming Multiprocessors such that computations start to be performed sequentially.
+This leads to effective idle times of the individual chains and therefore to degraded overall performance.
+Fig.~\ref{fig:benchmark}(d) shows optimum performance with of the order of 100 parallel Monte Carlo chains, which we found to be a good number in various simulations; here, we used a one-dimensional complex Convolutional Neural Network with an input size of $N=80$ and four subsequent layers of sizes $10,8,6,4$ with a filter diameter of $20$ (6536 variational parameters).
+The sample size was $N_{\text{MC}}=10^4$ and the MCMC was performed with sweep size $N$ and 20 initial thermalization sweeps.
+These simulation parameters are again used for the following test case.